 Espavo: Thank you for taking your power back

 It is the nature of a trauma that sometimes victims feel like it never ended, like we are still living through it.
-The Espavo Project aims to break that destructive hold by creating professional photographic portraits of transgender, gender non-conforming and SOFFA survivors of sexual assault in all their current, vibrant aliveness.
+The Espavo Project aims to break that destructive hold by creating professional photographic portraits of transgender, gender non-conforming, gender non-binary individuals and SOFFA survivors of sexual assault in all their current, vibrant aliveness.
 Each participant will receive a frameable copy of their portrait, and all will be invited to share their image with others via online and/or traveling galleries.
 Participants will also be invited to produce a statement to accompany the portrait, with FORGE staff providing reflection and/or writing assistance and guidance to those who would like it.

 Frequently Asked Questions

 Who will take the pictures?
 FORGE has recruited multiple professional photographers with ample experience with and good reputations for photographing members of the trans community.
 Appointments with these photographers will be available at selected trans conferences across the country, and to individuals located near the photographers’ home towns.

 What if I’m not located near a trans conference or your photographers?
 If we are not able to arrange a time and place for you to meet with one of our photographers, we encourage you to obtain and submit your own photograph for inclusion in the online and/or traveling galleries.
 Simply email an electronic version of your photograph to tgwarrior [at] forge-forward [dot] org, mail it to FORGE at P.O.
 Box 1272, Milwaukee, WI, 53201, or call us at 414-559-2123 to discuss specifics.